wan monitoring

 **Encrypted traffic analytics**

-Cisco’s Encrypted Traffic Analytics (ETA) uses the software Stealthwatch to compare the metadata of benign and malicious network packets to identify malicious traffic, even if it’s encrypted, providing insight into threats in encrypted traffic without decryption.
+Cisco’s Encrypted Traffic Analytics (ETA) uses the software Stealthwatch to compare the metadata of benign and malicious network packets to identify malicious traffic, even if it’s encrypted.
+This provides insight into threats in encrypted traffic without decryption.
 In addition, recent work on Cisco’s TLS fingerprinting can provide fine-grained details about the enterprise network’s applications, operating systems, and processes.

 The issue with packet analysis is that everything is encrypted, especially with TLS1.3.
 The monitoring of the traffic and the WAN edge is encrypted.
 How do you encrypt all of this, and how do you store all of this?
 How do you encrypt traffic analysis?
 Decrypting traffic can create an exploit and potential attack surface, and you also don’t want to decrypt everything.